caprica/vlcj/README.md

 parse media.

-Even with network access disabled, some media cover art may still appear locally (e.g. ~/.cache/vlc) - this does not necessarily mean that a remote network request was made for the cover art, rather the art was embedded in the media file and extracted to this temporary cache directory.
+Even with network access disabled, some media cover art may still appear locally (e.g. ~/.cache/vlc) - this does not necessarily mean that a remote network request was made for the cover art, rather the art that was already embedded in the media file was extracted to this temporary cache directory.

 In any case, you need to be aware of this issue and inform users of your application about it.